My Approach to Helping

 More Info About My Practice

 My office hours are Monday - Friday, 10 am - 7 pm.
-My session fee range is $90 - 180.
-I am a provider for a few EAP and health insurance panels, will provide a superbill for others, and accept credit, debit, and HSA cards via Square.
+My session fee range is $100 - 180.
+I am a provider for a few EAP and health insurance panels, will provide a superbill for others, and accept credit, debit, and HSA cards via Square, IvyPay, and PayPal.

 I also teach mindfulness classes and offer mindfulness-based groups for preventing relapses in addiction or depression.
 You can find information about these on my website.
 My personal experience with meditation as well as my training in mindfulness-based interventions informs my work with all of my clients.

 Are you concerned about your drinking, drug use, or other potentially addictive behavior, but feel traditional 12-step or rehab programs are not for you?
 I offer a personalized behavioral assessment, and together we'll develop an integrative treatment plan, tailored to your needs and finances, with the primary goal to change your thinking about (and your relationship to) alcohol, drugs, or whatever the object of your addictive behavior may be.